-Co-requisite(s): DFN2200 Location(s): Alfred, Kemptville
+Prerequisite(s): DFN1110 Co-requisite(s): DFN2070 Location(s): Kemptville

-DFN2200 Food Service Design and Equipment F,W (3-1) [0.50]
+DFN2200 Food Service Design and Equipment F (3-1) [0.50]

 This course examines the basic principles of planning and equipping a food-service facility.
 Equipment selection and procurement, food service systems, work areas and blueprint reading are discussed.
 The safe handling of equipment will be addressed.
+(Offered in even-numbered years.)

-DFN2250 Food Microbiology W (3-2) [0.50]
+DFN2250 Food Microbiology F (3-2) [0.50]

 An examination of the principles of microbiology as applied to food and food sanitation is the focus of this course.
 Both pathological and beneficial organisms are studied.
 Demonstrations and laboratory exercises provide practical application.
+(Offered in odd-numbered years.)